uniconproject/unicon/README.md

 ```
 --configure --enable-ovld
 ```
-On other aspect to consider is that the configure script is opporuntitic when it comes to turning on features.
+One other aspect to consider is that the configure script is opportunistic when it comes to turning on features.
 Features that are enabled by default will be disabled automatically if they are missing dependencies.
-If you want to change the behavior to make the configure script stop instead of skipping a feature when its dependcies are missing, just enable that feature explicitly.
+If you want to change the behavior to make the configure script stop with an error instead of skipping a feature when its dependencies are missing, just enable that feature explicitly.
 For example, if you want to enable https/ssl, do:
 ```
 ./configure --enable-ssl
 ```